 More and more bike lights now use Li-ion or NiMH rechargeable batteries.
 They are usually more expensive to buy up-front, but then you don’t have to keep spending money on new batteries – even rechargeable AA’s or AAA’s need replacing from time to time.
 Plus of course you have to buy the recharger as well.
 Personally I much prefer the Li-ion option, for the following reasons:

-Li-Ion batteries hold about 3 times more energy in the same space as regular batteries, and also retain their energy capacity over more discharge cycles.
+Li-Ion batteries hold about three times more energy in the same space as regular batteries, and also retain their energy capacity over more discharge cycles.